 The author was a great storyteller, and it was nice to see someone talk about the benefits of gratitude, empathy and mindfulness.
 Van Cuylenberg calls these three components GEM and says that they are the key to resilience and finding happiness.

 I’ve never seen him run a presentation to a group before, but Hugh is a compelling public speaker.
 He is a qualified teacher who has previously worked in schools as a teacher and has a Master’s degree in education.
 Hugh has some skills in how to craft and portray an engaging message.

 His Resilience Project website says that he has worked with the Australian Cricket Team, Australian Netball Team, Australian Women’s Soccer and Rugby teams, National Rugby League, and ten Australian Football League teams.
 He highlights that he works closely with the Port Adelaide Football team and has worked individually with Steve Smith and Dustin Martin.

 He is not working with these teams or individuals on how to best teach others.
 Or how to give effective presentations.

-He is talking to them about how to improve their mental health or ‘resilience’.
-And he has zero mental health Bachelor or Postgraduate degrees as far as I can see.
+He is talking to them about improving their mental health or ‘resilience’.
+And he has zero mental health degrees, as far as I can see.

 He has mentioned reading some of the work by Dr Martin Seligman on Positive Psychology and the benefits of GEM.
 But doing some personal reading on topics is not the same as passing examinations and observations year after year and meeting all of the requirements to be fully qualified and endorsed as a practising mental health specialist.